santinic/pampy/README.md

 what_is('roger-my-hamster') # => 'something else'
 ```

-## Install
+## Install for Python3

-Currently it works only in Python >= 3.6 [Because dict matching can work only in the latest Pythons](https://mail.python.org/pipermail/python-dev/2017-December/151283.html).
+Pampy works in Python >= 3.6 [Because dict matching can work only in the latest Pythons](https://mail.python.org/pipermail/python-dev/2017-December/151283.html).

 To install it: